Str0nkyK0ng/TextureTown/README.md

-# Open Toontown
+# Texturetown
-This repository contains the code for Open Toontown, based on the latest version of Disney's Toontown Online (sv1.0.47.38).
+This repository contains the code for [Texturetown](https://aidanstrong.info/texturetown), an art piece by Aidan Strong, originally forked from [Open Toontown](https://github.com/open-toontown/open-toontown).

 # Setup
 After cloning the repository, you will need to clone the [resources](https://github.com/Str0nkyK0ng/texturetown_resources) repository inside the directory where you cloned the source repo.